Walker21122008/Hasini---Retro-Gaming-Retrospective-Project/README.md

 > Here you can see the title screen rendered on each of the three devices side by side.
 Even before you press start, the hardware constraints are written all over the screen.

 ![Title Screen Comparison](https://github.com/user-attachments/assets/f450bce7-5d5a-4ecc-8df9-230bce3f7b83)
+*Figure 1: Title screens side by side - NES (left), Game Boy (centre), SNES (right).
+The hardware constraints of each platform are visible before the game even begins.*

 Seeing all three next to each other, the NES one feels the most deliberately bold to me — the red and green logo against black is simple, but it works.
 The Game Boy one looks dense and a bit hard to read at a glance.
 The SNES one is clearly the most visually comfortable to look at, the stone texture actually feels solid.